 A VPN provides privacy by hiding information (your IP address) that could be used to identify your device or your physical location.
 Only the VPN service knows your real IP address, which is why using a no-logs Linux VPN is so important.
 Without logs, it becomes impossible for anyone to know where you have gone and what you have been doing while connected to the VPN.

-Some VPNs also offer ad blocking, such as we see with NordVPN and Private Internet Access.
-While there are benefits to using a VPN with ad blocking, this feature is usually not supported with Linux.
+Some VPNs also offer ad blocking, such as we saw in our NordVPN vs Proton VPN comparison.
+While there are benefits to using a VPN with ad blocking, only a few services offer this feature in their Linux apps.

 What can your ISP see if you don’t use a VPN for Linux?